omegaml/omegaml/SECURITY.md

 ## Reporting a Vulnerability

-Report any observed or suspected vulnerability to security@omegaml.io For urgen matters please follow the steps found in https://www.omegaml.io/sirp
+Report any observed or suspected vulnerability to security@omegaml.io For urgent matters please follow the steps found in https://www.omegaml.io/sirp